turbolinks/turbolinks-android/README.md

 settings.setAllowFileAccess(false);
 ```

 **If you do update the WebView settings, be sure not to override `setJavaScriptEnabled(false)`.
-Doing so would break links to required JavascriptInterface objects that the library depends on.**
+Doing so would break Turbolinks, which relies heavily on Javascript.**

 ### Custom JavascriptInterfaces